rjollos/reindent/README.md

 If no paths are given on the command line, reindent operates as a filter, reading a single source file from standard input and writing the transformed source to standard output.
-In this case, the -d, -r and -v flags are ignored.
+In this case, the `-d`, `-r` and `-v` flags are ignored.

 You can pass one or more file and/or directory paths.
-When a directory path, all .py files within the directory will be examined, and, if the -r option is given, likewise recursively for subdirectories.
+When a directory path, all .py files within the directory will be examined, and, if the `-r` option is given, likewise recursively for subdirectories.

 If output is not to standard output, reindent overwrites files in place,